 Life insurance is a commonly used product, but most people know very little about its intricacies especially how they should be handled in a divorce.
 If either spouse owns a life insurance policy before the divorce is filed, here are four things to consider:

 1. Permanent insurance may have value beyond the cash surrender value listed on the statement.
 Anyone with terminal health issues and/or anyone over 70 have a reasonable chance of receiving more than their cash surrender value for their policy.
-Recently, Cantor Fitzgerald launched "LexNet" - an online marketplace dedicated to the trading of life insurance policies - which has made the sale of policies more efficient and cost effective.
+(Life settlement transactions can be handled by either a provider or a broker.)

 2. Term insurance, despite having no cash value, may also have value.
 If the insured's life expectancy predates the expiration of the policy, there may be someone willing to buy the policy.
 For example, a client had 4 years remaining on his $5,000,000 term policy when he was diagnosed with terminal cancer.
-The policy was quickly sold for $3,500,000 (to a hedge fund.
+The policy was quickly sold for $3,500,000 to a hedge fund.
 (To qualify to be sold, the term policy must be able to be converted to a permanent life policy.
 You can find out more about selling a life insurance policy from Financial-Planning.)

 3. Whole life insurance policies are desirable assets.
 This type of policy pays dividends and the cash value that accumulates is tax deferred.
 Plus, the dividend rates on policies which are "paid up" generally exceed bonds rates.
 So, if a policy is 10 years old or older, it is an attractive alternative to a typical bond portfolio.
 So, if a policy is 10 years old or older, it is an attractive alternative to a typical bond portfolio.